 - Design the course layout, including its water supply, site drainage, stormwater management, and irrigation systems to minimize the need to alter or remove existing native landscapes.
-The routing should identify the areas that provide opportunities for restoration. - Design the course to retain as much natural vegetation as possible, and limit habitat fragmentation.
-Where appropriate, consider enhancing existing vegetation through the supplemental planting of native vegetation/materials next to long fairways, out-of-play areas, and along water sources supporting fish and other water-dependent species. - Design out-of-play areas to retain or restore existing native vegetation where possible, and support overall site vegetation management plan implementation.
-Nuisance, invasive, and exotic plants should be removed and replaced with native species adapted to the particular site. - Design the course infiltration, drainage, and stormwater management systems to maximize sediment retention along with water features, which reduces the potential for unintended erosional or hydromodification effects on the natural flow channels of water both on- and off-site. - Consult The Low Impact Development Stormwater Manual for Western Oregon for a collection of proven techniques and instructions on how to select them, for use in creating Low Impact Development focused stormwater treatment.
+The routing should identify the areas that provide opportunities for restoration. - ◆ Design the course to retain as much natural vegetation as possible, and limit habitat fragmentation.
+Where appropriate, consider enhancing existing vegetation through the supplemental planting of native vegetation/materials next to long fairways, out-of-play areas, and along water sources supporting fish and other water-dependent species. - ◆ Design out-of-play areas to retain or restore existing native vegetation where possible, and support overall site vegetation management plan implementation.
+Nuisance, invasive, and exotic plants should be removed and replaced with native species adapted to the particular site. - ♦ Design the course infiltration, drainage, and stormwater management systems to maximize sediment retention along with water features, which reduces the potential for unintended erosional or hydromodification effects on the natural flow channels of water both on- and off-site. - ◆ Design longer bridge spans for cart paths, maintenance roads, and footpath crossings of wildlife corridors on the overall site.
+Minimize the use of cut-/fill-type, or raised, cart paths, maintenance roads, and footpaths in and around stream and wildlife-use corridors.

-- Design longer bridge spans for cart paths, maintenance roads, and footpath crossings of wildlife corridors on the overall site.
-Minimize the use of cut-/fill-type, or raised, cart paths, maintenance roads, and footpaths in and around stream and wildlife-use corridors. - ♦ Greens: - Select locations that have adequate sunlight to meet plant-specific needs, provide sufficient infiltration drainage, and minimizes potential runoff. - Choose a green size to include a sufficient number of rotational hole locations to accommodate traffic and damage from play, but not so large it is not sustainable with available operations and maintenance resources. - Select an appropriate root-zone material as designated by the USGA. - Quality Control Sampling Of Sand And Rootzone Mixture Stockpiles (2015) - Putting Green Construction (2018) - Consider the number of bunkers as it relates to resources available for daily operations and maintenance. - Greens should be designed to be irrigated and maintained separately from surrounding turf. - Select a turf species/variety that meets the needs of the stakeholders while adhering to the principle of "right plant, right place." - Consider overall site infiltration and drainage systems layout and discharge areas in the siting of nutrient, pesticide, and other products storage areas and mixing facilities. - For valuable information about constructing nutrient, pesticide, and other products mixing facilities, reference the Midwest Plan Service book, Designing Facilities for Pesticide and Fertilizer Containment (revised 1995); the Tennessee Valley Authority (TVA) publication, Coating Concrete Secondary Containment Structures
+♦ Greens:

-Exposed to Agrichemicals (Broder and Nguyen, 1995); and USDA-NRCS Code 703.
+- Select locations that have adequate sunlight to meet plant-specific needs, and provide sufficient infiltration drainage, and minimizes potential runoff. - Choose a green size to include a sufficient number of rotational hole locations to accommodate traffic and damage from play, but not so large it is not sustainable with available operations and maintenance resources. - Select an appropriate root-zone material as designated by the USGA. - Quality Control Sampling Of Sand And Rootzone Mixture Stockpiles (2015) - Putting Green Construction (2018) - Consider the number of bunkers as it relates to resources available for daily operations and maintenance. - Greens should be designed to be irrigated and maintained separately from surrounding turf. - Select a turf species/variety that meets the needs of the stakeholders while adhering to the principle of "right plant, right place." - ♦ Consider overall site infiltration and drainage systems layout and discharge areas in the siting of nutrient, pesticide, and other products storage areas and mixing facilities. - ♦ For valuable information about constructing nutrient, pesticide, and other products mixing facilities, reference the Midwest Plan Service book, Designing Facilities for Pesticide and Fertilizer Containment (revised 1995); the Tennessee Valley Authority (TVA) publication, Coating Concrete Secondary Containment Structures Exposed to Agrichemicals (Broder and Nguyen, 1995); and USDA-NRCS Code 703. - Consider rotational hole location wear patterns and create adequate space for configurations of ingress/egress points on greens, tees, fairways, and bunkers. - ◆ Plant only certified turfgrass where specified for greens, tees, and fairways.

-- Consider rotational hole location wear patterns and create adequate space for configurations of ingress/egress points on greens, tees, fairways, and bunkers. - Plant only certified turfgrass where specified for greens, tees, and fairways. - Decide whether a bunker or which bunkers will contain drainage systems. - Consider bunker entry and exit points. - Select the proper color, size, and shape of bunker sand that meets your needs. - Minimizing the size of tee complexes can reduce operations and maintenance costs. - Landing areas should be considered when working with the architect to determine the size and layout of each fairway. - Work with the architect to define play and nonplay maintenance boundaries.
+- ◆ Decide whether a bunker or which bunkers will contain drainage systems. - ♦ Consider bunker entry and exit points. - ♦ Select the proper color, size, and shape of bunker sand that meets your needs. - ♦ Minimizing the size of tee complexes can reduce operations and maintenance costs. - Landing areas should be considered when working with the architect to determine the size and layout of each fairway. - Work with the architect to define play and nonplay maintenance boundaries.